 3. Brand name

-Now that you’re armed with some buying tips, let’s take a closer look at the best lip balm for men in 2019.
+Now that you’re armed with some buying tips, let’s take a closer look at the best lip balm for men.

 It’s no coincidence that the Jack Black name pops up often in reviews of the best grooming products for men.
 For one, they work, and its Intense Therapy Lip Balm SPF is no exception.
 We think it’s the best lip balm for men.